amnuts/coding-club/readme.md

 Update src/html/index.html with whatever content you like but make sure the index_bundle script include is left at the bottom so your code logic is included.

-The app entry point is src/index.tsx, so you can add any typescript there you like.
+The app entry point is src/index.ts, so you can add any typescript there you like.

-Add any additional typescript classes or modules should be added to the src/ts directory which can then be imported as normal into the main index.tsx file.
+Add any additional typescript classes or modules should be added to the src/ts directory which can then be imported as normal into the main index.ts file.

 Styling is done via SCSS, and for convenience there is a src/scss/main.scss file which includes a basic css reset.